Last modified: 31 May 2022 13:05

 The course develops incompressible and compressible flow topics of broad interest to mechanical engineers.
 It demonstrates the link between well-developed theoretical studies and their practical application in offshore technology, aeronautics, engine design and fluid machinery.
 The course begins with water wave theory with particular application to coastal and offshore engineering.
 This is followed by consideration of boundary layer development over a flat plate and curved surfaces, leading to boundary layer separation and forces on immersed bodies.
-These topics are also part of the EG40JF Civil Engineering Hydraulics course.
+These topics are also part of the EA40JF Civil Engineering Hydraulics course.
 The second part of the course concentrates on compressible flow.
 Using the fundamental conservation equations, the characteristics of converging-diverging nozzles and accelerating supersonic flows are examined.
-Plane and oblique shock waves, Prandtl-Meyer flow and Navier-Stokes equations are then introduced.
+Plane and oblique shock waves, Prandt-Meyer flow and Navier-Stokes equations are then introduced.
 The course concludes with a discussion of the behaviour of transonic aerofoils, and the design of supersonic engine inlets.

 |Session||First Sub Session||Credit Points||10 credits (5 ECTS credits)|

-1. Boundary layer description, momentum integral equation, laminar and turbulent boundary layer over flat plate.
-Boundary layer separation and fluid drag.
-(6 lectures)
+2. Boundary layer flow: boundary layer description; momentum integral equation; laminar and turbulent boundary layer over flat plate; boundary layer separation and fluid drag (5 lectures).

-Normal shocks: normal shock equations, shock tables.
-Oblique shocks: oblique shock equations, detached shocks, re-entry vehicle.
-Prandtl-Meyer flow: expansions and compressions, mach waves.
-Supersonic flight: lift and drag on supersonic airfoils, engine inlet design.
-(5 lectures )
+4. Shock Waves: normal shock equations; shock tables; oblique shock equations; detached shocks, vehicle re-entry; Prandtl-Meyer flow; expansions and compressions, Mach waves; supersonic flight; lift and drag on supersonic airfoils; engine inlet design (5 lectures ).

 Information on contact teaching time is available from the course guide.